Banner

 Overview

-Children's Hospital at Montefiore launched its ACGME-accredited fellowship in 2007.
-The Division, under the leadership of Dr. Deepa Rastogi, includes six board-certified pediatric pulmonary specialists, with expertise in sleep, care of technology-dependent children, asthma and airway conditions.
+Children's Hospital at Montefiore Einstein launched its ACGME-accredited fellowship in 2007.
+The Division, under the leadership of Dr. Deepa Rastogi, includes six board-certified pediatric pulmonary specialists and a sleep specialist, with expertise in asthma, chronic lung disease of prematurity, pulmonary complications of systemic diseases, care of technology-dependent children, and sleep.
 The Respiratory and Sleep Medicine division is also actively involved in clinical, translational and basic science research, with grants from the NIH and private foundations.

 What Our Fellowship Offers

-Our three-year fellowship training program provides fellows with a great deal of clinical exposure, primarily at Children's Hospital at Montefiore, the teaching hospital of Albert Einstein College of Medicine.
-It includes patients with congenital airway malformations, asthma, chronic lung and chest wall disorders, respiratory failure, lung infections, and complex cardiac conditions with pulmonary manifestations, as well as sleep pathology and a mechanical ventilation program.
-In addition, our fellows rotate at New York Presbyterian Hospital Columbia Campus (CHONY) for one month each year, gaining experience in the management of cystic fibrosis patients.
+Our three-year fellowship training program provides fellows with extensive clinical exposure at Children's Hospital at Montefiore, the teaching hospital of Albert Einstein College of Medicine.
+It includes evaluation and management of congenital airway malformations, asthma, chronic lung and chest wall disorders, respiratory failure, lung infections, and complex cardiac conditions with pulmonary manifestations, as well as sleep pathology and a mechanical ventilation program.
+In addition, our fellows rotate at New York University for one month each year, gaining experience in the management of cystic fibrosis patients.

-Fellows will have many opportunities to perform procedures such as bronchoscopy, as we perform approximately 150 of these procedures a year.
-Outpatient exposure is also available for related subspecialties, such as allergy-immunology, otolaryngology and anesthesia.
-Children's Hospital at Montefiore is equipped with a fully operating lung function laboratory, with equipment for body plethysmography, exercise testing, methacholine challenge, impulse oscillometry and infant lung function testing, as well as a state-of-the-art, four-bed sleep laboratory.
+Fellows have ample opportunities to perform procedures including bronchoscopies, of which we perform approximately 150 a year.
+There is extensive outpatient and inpatient interaction with other subspecialties, such as allergy-immunology, otorhinolaryngology, anesthesia, cardiology and gastroenterology.
+Children's Hospital at Montefiore is equipped with a fully operating lung function laboratory, with equipment for body plethysmography, exercise testing, methacholine challenge, impulse oscillometry, and quantification of exhaled nitric oxide, as well as a state-of-the-art, four-bed sleep laboratory.

 Specialties: